ivmai/libatomic_ops/doc/README.txt

 All X86: We quietly assume 486 or better.

-Microsoft compilers:
-Define AO_ASSUME_WINDOWS98 to get access to hardware compare-and-swap functionality.
-This relies on the InterlockedCompareExchange() function which was apparently not supported in Windows95.
-(There may be a better way to get access to this.)

 Gcc on x86:
 Define AO_USE_PENTIUM4_INSTRS to use the Pentium 4 mfence instruction.
 Currently this is appears to be of marginal benefit.